jeffwillette/docker-alertd/README.md

 ### Within docker

-If you want to run `docker-alertd` from within DOcker, you can do that.
+If you want to run `docker-alertd` from within Docker, you can do that.
 This requires mounting the docker socket into the container which comes with security risks because the container has access to the docker socket and therefore if it was compromised, it would have root access on the system [google - mounting docker socket security](https://www.google.co.kr/search?q=mounting+docker+socket+secuity).